What Will It Cost To Remodel My Kitchen?

-All of these factors drive cost of a kitchen remodel.
+All of these factors drive the cost of a kitchen remodel.

 You can also save money in your remodeling budget by taking on the wall and ceiling painting yourself.
 However, all other trade work should be done by professionals with advanced skill sets to get the job done right.

-Looking for more on the remodel process?
+Looking for more on the remodeling process?
 Follow along as we remodel this Minneapolis kitchen, bath, and master suite!